Interested in Bridge Lessons? Contact Patti Lee for more information.

 NOTE: A tax deductible receipt will be issued for donations of $30.00 or more..

 To get a real sense of what goes on in a village on a daily basis, one of our volunteers, Massimo, who comes each year from Italy to help on the ground, produced this video: www.youtube.com/watch?v=F1GQ4r19j_4

 Do hope you can take the time to watch this.

-Here is our volunteer on the ground, Steve Rutledge, who created Adopt A Village in Laos.
+Here is Steve Rutledge, who created Adopt A Village in Laos, volunteering on the ground.
 This is a shot of a typical water filter distribution day where Steve is showing the villagers how the water filter works.
-These water filters will last at least 25 years and only need to be cleaned once a month or so by using a soft brush or cloth to clean the inside of the filter.
+The filters last for over 12 years with very little care and maintenance.

 Also in the picture is his wonderful assistant, Siphan, who is from Laos and carries on the work for Steve when he is not there.